xanmankey/FishingForPhish/docs/api.rst

 -----

 The image class is similar to the page class, where it's primary use is for scraping image-based features (the justification for feature selection can be found in the research at TODO; each feature can be categorized under the layout, style, or other category).
-An example of using the image class to print a set of full imageFeatures can be seen below (**Remember to initialize Selenium Webdriver!**).
+An example of using the image class to print a set of full imageFeatures can be seen below (**Again, don't forget about initialization and shutdown!**).

 .. code-block:: python